rdkit/rdkit/Docs/Book/GettingStartedInC++.md

 ## What is this?

-This document is intended to provied an overview of how one can use the RDKit functionality from C++.
+This document is intended to provide an overview of how one can use the RDKit functionality from C++.
 Like the 'Getting Started with the RDKit in Python' it is not comprehensive and it's not a manual.
 It is modelled very closely on the Python version, and most of the text will